Adrian-Larenaudie/portfolio_adrian/readme.md

 **Quick description**

-This is my portfolio, a frontend react application to expose my works and my profile
+This is my portfolio web site

 ### Technos and ressources:
 - starting the project with a react model including react, webpack and babel